Welcome! I’ve put together a helpful speaker wire gauge chart with all the wire size info you need.

 Why CCA wire isn’t as good as copper

-While copper wire simply a bunch of fine strands of real copper conductors, copper-clad aluminum wire uses aluminum wire cores surrounded by a very thin copper plating.
-From the outside you’ll see the copper finish and it looks the same…but it is NOT the same wire quality!
+While copper wire is simply a bunch of fine strands of real copper conductors, copper-clad aluminum wire uses aluminum wire cores surrounded by a very thin copper plating.
+From the outside, you’ll see the copper finish and it looks the same…but it is NOT the same wire quality!

 That’s because aluminum wire has 61% of the conductivity of compared to true copper wire.
 In other words, it has 39% more resistance to the electrical current that powers your speakers.
 This means that when comparing two equal size wires made of aluminum and copper, you don’t get the same performance.

 That also means you’ll need a larger CCA wire size to get the same power handling, capacity, and resistance as real copper wire.